How to Train a Kitten

 Instead of packing the carrier away and only bringing it out when it’s time to go somewhere, keep it accessible so she can come and go as she pleases.
 You can make it more inviting by adding a cozy cat bed and her favorite toys.
 Giving her treats in the carrier can also help.

-Make sure you also practice closing the carrier door, picking up the carrier and walking around with it.
+After she’s comfortable with going into the carrier herself, make sure you also practice closing the carrier door, picking up the carrier and walking around with it.
 This will help ease any anxiety she may get when it’s time for a visit to the veterinarian.
+Take it slow and go at the kitten’s pace.

 The Importance of Kitten Training